moocow-the-bovine/dta-tokwrap/README.txt

         See "the dtatw-get-header.perl manpage" for more details.

+        See "the dtatw-get-header.perl manpage" for more details.

     dtatw-xml2ddc.perl
         Script to convert *.ddc.t.xml files and optional headers to DDC-XML format.

         See "the dtatw-xml2ddc.perl manpage" for more details.

+    dtatw-t-check.perl
+        Simple script to check consistency of tokenizer output (*.t) offset
+        + length fields with input (*.txt) file.

     dtatw-rm-c.perl
         Script to remove "<c>" elements from an XML document.
 Regex hack,